 Origin of this Model

 You see a circle divided into four quadrants.
 Each quadrant represents a thinking style.
-This model designed by Ned Herrmann helps us see our differences.
+This model was developed by Ned Herrmann helps us see our differences.
 Some of us have a thinking style that is conceptual and analytical, while others go with the details.
 Some of us are exceptionally sensitive to the emotional needs while some of us prefer to deal with the big picture and long term planning.

 Why is it important to understand the thinking style?
 Ned Herrmann tells a very funny story about an impatient manager in one of his seminars who blurted out- “What does the brain have to do with management?” to this Ned replied- “It has everything to do with managing.”